Introduction

 “In terms of spiritual source, God, a deity, or even natural forces (e.g., Gaia) may be the source.
 In more secular terms, source may come from an overall purpose beyond individual egos – a communal purpose or a historical, cultural dynamic.”
 (Long 2016: p9)

-What this TEF framework does is to place the sovereignty of the system as external to the system as experienced by the role, the exercise of that sovereignty being identified with the “adaptive leadership and followership” in Figure 1.
-If we want to think of the system as ‘living’, therefore, so that the place of adaptation becomes a general property of the system itself, we need to make all three asymmetries part of how the system itself is understood.
-This leads to a different understanding of ‘leadership’ as needing to be defined in relation to the desire of the system rather than to that of its leader (Boxer 1998).
+What this TEF framework does is to place the vertical sovereignty of the system as external to the system as experienced by the role, the exercise of that sovereignty being identified with the “adaptive leadership and followership” in Figure 2.
+This is itself based on an implicit framing of the domain of relevance aka epistemic ‘cut’ in terms of which that sovereignty is exercised.
+If we want to think of the system as ‘living’, therefore, so that the place of adaptation becomes a general property of the system itself, we need to make all three ‘cuts’ part of how the dynamics of the system itself is understood.
+This leads to a different understanding of ‘leadership’ as needing to be defined in relation to the desire of the customer rather than in relation to the desire of its leader (Boxer 1998).

 Adopting a living system approach

-We can think of a corporation as a living system by identifying the three circles in Figure 1 with the three asymmetries, as show in Figure 2 and Table 1.
-This allows us to hold the distinction between the normative role of serving the purpose of the system and the edge role of exercising adaptive leadership and followership as both being part of how the experience of role is understood:
+We can think of an organization qua symbiont as a living system by identifying the three circles in Figure 2 with the three ‘cuts’, as show in Figure 3 and Table 1, making the being-in-context a relational ‘cut’ by including its other side.
+This allows us to make the distinction between the normative role of serving the purpose of the system and the edge role of exercising adaptive leadership and followership, both normative and edge roles being part of how the experience of role is to be understood:

 This extends the three-way distinction between person, system and context to add what is on either side of the ‘cut’ in each case[11]:

-- System – the ontic asymmetry between particular ways of behaving (decoding) and the available ways of structuring the relationships between behaviors (encoding), corresponding to the distinction between bottom-up and top-down definitions of behavior.
+- System – the ontic ‘cut’ between particular ways of behaving (decoding) and the available ways of structuring the relationships between behaviors (encoding) available to a person, corresponding to the distinction between bottom-up and top-down definitions of behavior.

-- Context – the relational asymmetry between an organization defined by its own particular dynamics (the thing itself) and a structural-coupling with an ecosystemic context defined by multiple interacting entities (relationship to environment).
-Here the correspondence is with the distinction between the affiliative culture of an organization and an alliance formed around the situation of the customer.
+- Context – the relational ‘cut’ between an organization defined by its own particular dynamics (the thing itself) and the contexts-of-use with which it is structurally coupled, defined by the multiple entities with which it is interacting (relationship to environment).
+Here the correspondence is with the distinction between the vertical affiliative culture of an organization and the horizontal alliances formed around each customer’s situation as a context-of-use.

 Table 1 lists what is on either side of each ‘cut’ using the ‘up’ and ‘down’ arrows.
-The doubling of the double task is most apparent here in the context ‘cut’: while the context in which the normative role is defined is ‘the thing itself’, the context in which the corporation is taking up a role is the relationship to the environment.
+The doubling of the double task is most apparent here in the context ‘cut’: the context in which the normative role is defined is the symbiont as ‘a thing itself’, while the contexts in which the symbiont is taking up its value-creating and value-capturing role is its relationship to its environment.

-Table 1: The three asymmetries held in relation to each other by the corporation as a living system
+Table 1: The three ‘cuts’ held in relation to each other by the symbiont

-Figure 3 shows the quadripod at the core of Figure 2 without the three asymmetries (hence the ‘up’ and ‘down’ arrows).
-The red normative Role1 is the relation of formal-cause Organization (the ‘how’) to material-cause Capabilities (the ‘what’), specific to the way the corporation is defined as a distinct entity.
-The green Edge Role2 becomes the relation of efficient-cause Operations (the ‘who/m’) to final-cause Strategy (the ‘why’), specific to the value-creating relation being engendered between the corporation and its environments.
-The blue thick arrows between the causes in Figure 3 are the dependency relations on either side of the epistemic ‘cut’ made by the Person and the orange arrows are the dependency relations across this ‘cut’.
+Figure 4 shows the quadripod at the core of Figure 3 without the three ‘cuts’ (hence the ‘up’ and ‘down’ arrows).
+The red normative Role1 is the relation of formal-cause Organization to material-cause Capabilities, specific to the way the symbiont is defined as a distinct entity.
+The green Edge Role2 becomes the relation of efficient-cause Operations to final-cause Strategy, specific to the value-creating relation being engendered between the symbiont and its environments.
+The blue thick arrows between the causes in Figure 4 are the dependency relations on either side of the epistemic ‘cut’ made by the Person and the orange arrows are the dependency relations across this ‘cut’.

-The direction of the arrows between the causes indicate how they are dependent.
+The direction of the arrows between the causes indicate how they are dependent, following the same logic as in the previous blog.
 Organization is dependent on both Operations and Capabilities, and Operations are dependent on both Capabilities and Strategy.
 In contrast, Strategy is dependent only on how the Organization is defined and Capabilities are dependent only on Strategy.
-The normative Role1 can thus be defined wholly in terms of accountabilities and responsibilities ‘internal’ to the corporation, while the Edge Role2 must be defined by the way it anticipates the direct and indirect effects of the corporation’s behaviors within the environments with which the corporation is seeking to create and capture value:
+The normative Role1 can thus be defined wholly in terms of accountabilities and responsibilities ‘internal’ to the symbiont, while the Edge Role2 must be defined by the way the symbiont anticipates the direct and indirect effects of its behaviors within the environments in which it is seeking to create and capture value:

 Notes